grishka/NearDrop/README.md

 ## Installation

 Download the latest build from the releases section, unzip, move to your applications folder.

+Before first start, macOS will block the application due to not being signed, this can be circumvented by going to System Settings > Privacy & Security after attempting to open.

+You will need to enable notifications under System Settings > Notifications to approve share requests from other devices.

+### Start on boot

-Do the usual Gatekeeper thing to run an Apple-untrusted app for the first time.
-If you want the app to start on boot, add it manually to login objects in System Preferences.
+If you want the app to launch on boot, add it manually to login objects in System Preferences.

 ## FAQ